aime-island/inappropriate_words/readme.md

 A list with words with inappropriate language for children in Icelandic.

 Used for filtering the scripts in Samrómur.
+This is in no way a perfect list of inappropriate words.
+I like to describe this as the shotgun approach meaning that we will catch a lot of sentences that are not inappropriate along with hitting the target.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]